 Keeping your chart alive with a review rhythm

 An Accountability Chart is not a one-off exercise.
+As roles evolve due to business growth or strategic shifts, the Accountability Chart should be regularly reviewed and updated to reflect these changes.
 It should adapt as your strategy, markets, and team evolve.
 The simplest way to keep it relevant is to bake it into your operating cadence.

-- Quarterly review: Validate seats, owners, and metrics.
-Adjust based on strategy and capacity.
+Quarterly review: Validate seats, owners, and metrics.
+Adjust based on strategy and capacity as roles evolve.

 In RhythmOps, this cadence sits alongside your priorities, scorecards, and problem-solving loops.
 The Accountability Chart ensures every priority and KPI has a named owner who is present in the room and empowered to act.